helium/HIP/0035-safe-rf-metadata-side-channel.md

 This solution is trivial to integrate and requires no further modification to the Helium core components. **However** it requires that the Analytics Proxy is a trusted component and it does not disclose sensitive information to third parties.

 # Unresolved Questions
-[unresolved]: #unresolved-questions

-* We need to decide weather we go with JSON (and therefore creating a backwards-compatible interface, similar to the semtech UDP packet itself), or we go with Protobuf, and therefore breaking any existing solution.
+- We need to decide weather we go with JSON (and therefore creating a backwards-compatible interface, similar to the semtech UDP packet itself), or we go with Protobuf, and therefore breaking any existing solution.
-* Some discussion might be needed to further clean-up the fields in the analytics protocol.
+- Some discussion might be needed to further clean-up the fields in the analytics protocol.
 More specifically, if there is any smart alternative to encode the different fields for LORA or FSK encoding.

 # 8. Deployment Impact
-[deployment-impact]: #deployment-impact

 We are not expecting any considerable impact on the deployment once this solution is applied.
 Both the processing power and the overall size footprint should be left relataively intact.

 Plus, this is an opt-in feature so it wan't affect the user experience by default.

 # Success Metrics
-[success-metrics]: #success-metrics

 Any stakeholder reporting a successful usage of this system to diagnose a problem they are having.